Kathryn Warner

 Kathryn Warner (born 30 June 19?? in Barrow-in-Furness, England) is an English historian and author, who mostly writes about the 14th century.
-Her best known work is biography of King Edward II of England.
+Her best known work is a biography of King Edward II of England.

 Biography

 Warner was born in Barrow-in-Furness, England, United Kingdom.
 She studied history and literature on the Manchester University and specialised in the 14th century.

 She has written several books describing the Kingdom of England during the 14th century and is best known for her biographies of Edward II and his wife, Isabella of France.